-Most recently, DoD, together with the Departments of Agriculture (USDA) and the Interior (DOI) established the Sentinel Landscapes Partnership in 2013 through a Memorandum of Understanding.
+DOD, together with the Departments of Agriculture (USDA) and the Interior (DOI) established the Sentinel Landscapes Partnership in 2013 through a Memorandum of Understanding.
 This nationwide Federal, local, and private partnership is dedicated to promoting natural resource sustainability and the preservation of agriculture and conservation land uses in areas surrounding military installations.
-Agencies from DoD, USDA, and DOI coordinate the Partnership at the national level through the Sentinel Landscapes Federal Coordination Committee (FCC), to identify and designate shared interests within a Landscape in order to coordinate strategies to preserve, enhance or protect habitat and working lands near military installations in order to reduce, prevent or eliminate restrictions due to incompatible development that inhibit military testing and training.
+Agencies from DOD, USDA, and DOI coordinate the Partnership at the national level through the Sentinel Landscapes Federal Coordination Committee (FCC), to identify and designate shared interests within a Landscape in order to coordinate strategies to preserve, enhance or protect habitat and working lands near military installations in order to reduce, prevent or eliminate restrictions due to development pressures that inhibit military testing and training.